Eel River (California): Other proposals and protection

 Despite Reagan's veto, the door to Eel River dams technically remained open.
 In early 1972, California state senator Peter H. Behr introduced a measure to create a state wild and scenic rivers system, which would protect many undeveloped North Coast rivers, including the Eel, from future damming.
 In the same year, senator Randolph Collier proposed a measure that would block dams in the Klamath and Trinity Rivers but "permitted 'planning' for dams on the Eel River.
 Conservationists saw this as a backdoor attempt to resurrect Dos Rios Dam and endorsed the Behr bill."
-Collier's bill was supported by powerful agricultural interests in the Central Valley on the "dubious claim" that they would need the water of these rivers in the future.
+Collier's bill was supported by powerful agricultural interests in the Central Valley on the then-"dubious claim" that they would need the water from these rivers in the future.
 After the state legislature approved both bills, the final decision fell to Reagan, who signed the Behr bill, again in favor of the conservationists.
-However, Behr had been forced to compromise in order to get his bill approved from the state: as signed, it would only place a 12-year moratorium on planning for dams in the Eel River system.
+However, Behr had been forced to compromise in order to get his bill approved from the state; as signed, it would only place a 12-year moratorium on planning for dams in the Eel River system.

 Over the next several years, Reagan continued lobbying for increased protection of the Eel River system.
 In 1979, he requested the North Coast rivers be added to the National Wild and Scenic system.
-In 1981 – well before Behr's moratorium expired – Secretary of the Interior Cecil Andrus granted federal protection to the Eel River system and 1235 mi of streams along the North Coast, succeeding state legislation and placing the river permanently off limits to new dams.
+In 1981, well before Behr's moratorium expired, Secretary of the Interior Cecil Andrus granted federal protection to the Eel River system and 1235 mi of streams along the North Coast, succeeding state legislation and placing the river permanently off limits to new dams.